General Classical Music Trivia

 Answer: France

-Question: In what year was Ralph Vaughn Williams born?
+Question: In what year was Ralph Vaughan Williams born, ready to turn English countryside into symphonies?

 Answer: 1872